BMW i4 review: running costs & insurance

 BMW i4 insurance group

-Insurance groupings for the i4 start at 34 for the entry-level eDrive40 model.
-That’s actually not too bad when you consider that the equivalent (but less powerful) petrol-engined 430i Gran Coupe is only one group lower.
+It may seem a bit counterintuitive, but the cheaper eDrive35 is actually more expensive to insure than the mid-spec eDrive40, with each occupying groups 38 and 35-36 respectively.
+Neither is actually that bad when you consider that the equivalent (but less powerful) petrol-engined 430i Gran Coupe starts in group 34.
 The big jump up to group 43 for the i4 M50 is reflective of that model’s significantly higher power output.

 Like all new BMWs sold in the UK, the i4 is covered by a three-year manufacturer warranty, with no mileage limit during that time.
 BMW’s ‘i’ electric-car warranty also includes BMW Mobile Care and protection for the car’s high-voltage battery for up to eight years or 100,000 miles.

 As with all electric cars, BMW i4 servicing will be pleasingly affordable.
 The car only needs attention every two years or 20,000 miles, whichever comes first.
-A pay-monthly service plan costs £15 a month across three years (or £540 total), compared to £25 a month for a petrol or diesel-engined 4 Series Gran Coupe.
+BMW offers inclusive service plans for the i4 that start from £460 and include all service and maintenance work that you might need.

 In This Review

-- 1VerdictThe electric equivalent to the BMW 3 Series offers refinement and comfort, along with exceptional build quality and infotainment; the M50 packs a punch worthy of its badge
+- 1VerdictThe electric equivalent to the BMW 3 Series offers performance and refinement, plus technology and superb build quality

 - 4Performance, motor & driveEven the entry-level i4 is quick, but the range-topping M50 boasts supersaloon-like performance; both handle superbly in the best BMW tradition